anszu/react_chat_redux/README.md

 export const AppContextProvider = AppContext.Provider;
 ```

-The [App](https://github.com/anszu/react_chat/blob/master/src/components/App/index.js) component is importing the `AppContextProvider` Object and wraps it around its child components.
+The [App](https://github.com/anszu/react_chat/blob/master/src/components/App/index.js) component is importing the `AppContextProvider` object and wraps it around its child components.
 This way `channelId` and `userName` as well as the functions to change them: `selectChannel` and `selectUserName` are passed down to the child components and can be used by them.

 ```javascript
 import { AppContextProvider } from '../../AppContext';